vmware-tanzu/cartographer/rfc/rfc-0000-input-output-correlation.md

 propagation: Cartographer must not stamp out any further changes to the resource until it has finished processing the current spec completely.
 That is, it must have reached either a Healthy or Unhealthy status (as per [Allow Resources to Report Status](https://github.com/vmware-tanzu/cartographer/pull/738)).

+To prevent halting when a resource never reaches either of these statuses, a `correlationTimeout` property can specify the maximum time to wait, after which Cartographer assumes the resource has reached the Unhealthy status.
+If this is accepted, exposing a mechanism to override timeouts per resource in owner blueprints will likely be necessary.

 # Migration